ansible/ansible/docsite/latest/rst/playbooks_best_practices.rst

 Group By Roles
 ++++++++++++++

 A system can be in multiple groups.
-See :doc:`patterns`.
-Having groups named after things like *webservers* and *dbservers* is repeated in the examples because it's a very powerful concept.
+See :doc:`intro_inventory` and :doc:`intro_patterns`.
+Having groups named after things like
+*webservers* and *dbservers* is repeated in the examples because it's a very powerful concept.

 This allows playbooks to target machines based on role, as well as to assign role specific variables